-UN Says 25% of World’s Land Degraded
+A Quarter of the World’s Land has Been Degraded

 The report, the State of the World’s Land and Water Resources for Food and Agriculture put out by the U.N.’s Food and Agriculture Organization, calculated that global farmers must increase food production by at least 70% between now and 2050 in order to feed an anticipated population of 9 billion people.